Brenda Lucki

-Brenda Lucki COM is a Canadian police officer who previously served as the 24th commissioner of the Royal Canadian Mounted Police from April 2018 to March 2023.
+Brenda Lucki COM is a Canadian retired police officer who served as the 24th commissioner of the Royal Canadian Mounted Police from April 2018 to March 2023.
 She is the first woman to permanently hold the position.

 By virtue of her role, Lucki was the ex-officio Principal Commander of the Order of Merit of the Police Forces.

 Early life and education

 Lucki was born in 1966 and raised in Edmonton, Alberta.
 She graduated from the University of Alberta with a Bachelor of Arts degree.

 Police career

 In 1986, she joined the Royal Canadian Mounted Police (RCMP).
 Throughout her career, she has served in numerous provinces in Canada, to include: Quebec, Ontario, Manitoba, Saskatchewan and Alberta.

 From 1993 to 1994, she served on the United Nations Protection Force in the former Yugoslavia.

 Lucki's other appointments and postings included the RCMP's peacekeeping program in Ottawa in 1995, and she was appointed to Commandant of the RCMP Academy, Depot Division in 2017.

 Lucki was appointed RCMP Commissioner in 2018 by the government of Justin Trudeau, following the retirement of Commissioner Bob Paulson.

 On February 15, 2023, Lucki announced her retirement as a personal decision, effective March 17.
 On March 17, it was accounted that Michael Duheme would serve as interim commissioner until the appointment of a permanent successor.